Creating a safe future for New Mexico.

 CDC WONDER last accessed Aug 17, 2023

-Age Adjusted Death Rate for Firearm Fatalities, Suicide with a Firearm, & Homicide with a Firearm in New Mexico, 2018-2021
+Age-Adjusted Death Rate for Firearm Fatalities, Suicide with a Firearm, & Homicide with a Firearm in New Mexico, 2018-2022

 Death rates age adjusted to the US 2000 standard population